devareus/Eclectic-Token-Sniper/README.md

    - UseAddressNumber: Indicates which address within the message to snip.
 1 for the first one, 2 for the second, etc. If not present or set to 0, all the addresses present in a rule-matching message will be sniped.
 Negative numbers to start counting from the bottom of the message (ie, -1 for last address, -2 for the 2nd last, etc)
    - RequiredText: All these words or expressions need to be present in a message for it to be parsed in search of a token address.
    - ExcludeText: If any of these words or expressions is present in a message, it will be ignored and not used for snipping.
+   - EnableRegexPatterns: Set to true (default is false) to use regular expressions in RequiredText and ExcludeText.
    - ParametersSet: The set of parameters for this rule (see the [Parameters Sets](#parameters-sets) section above).
 The default one will be used if none is specified.
    - AddToWatchList (optional): If *true* the token address will be added to the watch list if the buy fails when the announcement is received.
 This is useful if a token is announced before is available for trading.
    - RemoveFromWatchListAfterMinutes (optional): If *AddToWatchList* is enabled, this setting allows you to set a number of minutes after which the token will be removed from the watch list if it not bought yet.